Policies & Guidelines

-All individuals involved in research at VCH Research are encouraged to discuss and publish the results of research as soon and as fully as may be reasonable and possible.
-However, publication of the details of a VCH Research invention may make it impossible to seek patent protection.
-Patenting and licensing arrangements frequently facilitate public use and commercial application of VCH Research inventions.
+All individuals involved in research at VCH Research Institute are encouraged to discuss and publish the results of research as soon and as fully as may be reasonable and possible.
+However, publication of the details of a VCH Research Institute invention may make it impossible to seek patent protection.
+Patenting and licensing arrangements frequently facilitate public use and commercial application of VCH Research Institute inventions.

 5.1 UBC Inventors

 Individuals involved in research at VCHRI who have UBC appointments are subject to The University of British Columbia’s Policy #88: Patents and Licensing (“UBC’s IP Policy”) and the terms and conditions of any affiliation agreements between VCH and The University of British Columbia (“UBC”).

 In cases where an Inventor subject to the VCH Intellectual Property Policy is also subject to the policy of another organization (e.g. hospital, health authority, or other external institutions), the determination of rights to a VCH Invention and the allocation of Net Revenue, Equity and Net Proceeds arising out of the Commercialization of the VCH Invention shall be subject to the terms and conditions of agreements between VCH and the external institution in force at the time of disclosure of the VCH Invention, or in the absence of such an agreement to negotiation between the institutions involved.

 6. Other Regulatory Requirements for Conduct of Research

 6.1 Research involving animals